Guidelines for Faculty Mentor Letters of Support

 Content Guidelines for Faculty Letters supporting research, arts, or senior synthesis projects

-These mentorship letters are extremely important to the UAR advising and grant review processes.
-They allow UAR staff to provide vital feedback to grant recipients to help them avoid pitfalls during their research.
+These mentorship letters are extremely important to VPUE grant review processes.
+They allow VPUE staff to provide vital feedback to grant recipients to help them avoid pitfalls during their research.
 The most helpful mentorship letters include an honest and critical evaluation of the student’s written proposal, which includes the following:

 - a frank, scholarly evaluation of the proposed project, its feasibility in the time indicated and its potential significance